pmench/umsi-net/README.md

 7. Export the graph structure to JSON.
 8. Export the list of institutions to a CSV file.

-Selecting option 3 also allows provides the option to visualize endowment data contained in the graph.
+Selecting option 3 also provides the option to visualize endowment data contained in the graph.

 ### Use